-We plan an exciting and challenging curriculum based on our observation of children's needs, interests, and stages of development across the seven areas of learning referred to below to enable the children to achieve and exceed the early learning goals.
+Following this we continue to plan an exciting and challenging curriculum based on our observation of children's needs, interests, and stages of development across the seven areas of learning referred to below to enable the children to achieve and exceed the early learning goals.
 The facilities, space and resources on our new site further support us in planning inspiring learning opportunities to meet the needs and interests of our pupils.